macacajs/uitest/docs/guide/usage.md

 UITest will generate the coverage file if `window.__coverage__` is existed.

-process.env.MACACA_COVERAGE_IGNORE_REG support coverage ignore rule.
+process.env.MACACA_COVERAGE_IGNORE_REG support coverage ignore rule, for example:

+MACACA_COVERAGE_IGNORE_REG='test/' means all files in the `./test` directory are ignored.